 “How could they make a movie of Lolita?” the adverts for Stanley Kubrick’s film demanded.
 The answer was, they did – up to a point.

-A significant difference between Vladimir Nabokov’s screenplay and his best-selling novel is that the age of the nymphet in the book has been raised into the teens to make it more palatable to movie audiences, thereby changing Humbert Humbert’s “perverse passion” into something less shocking.
+A significant difference between Vladimir Nabokov’s screenplay and his best-selling novel is that the age of the nymphet in the book has been raised into the teens from 12 to make it more palatable to movie audiences, thereby changing Humbert Humbert’s “perverse passion” into something less shocking.

 This alteration, and the reduction of the American landscape’s importance in the novel (the film was shot in England) did not diminish the impact of this acerbic tragi-comedy.